Capturing computational environments

 • When capturing information about the computational environment for a project we only want to include exactly what is required for the reproduction of that project.

 Virtual environments are a tool designed to solve both of these problems.
-Conceptually they work by creating a seperate, self-contained space to install packages.
+Conceptually they work by creating a separate, self-contained space to install packages.
 Because these spaces are isolated from one another you are able to install different versions of the same package for different projects without creating dependency clashes.
 This isolation between projects also allows you to accurately capture which packages were used within a specific project, making it easier to recreate that aspect of the computational environment in a different context.

 Capturing the ‘packages’ level of a computational environment

-Now we’ve described Package managers and Virtual environments we can outline the steps required to successfully capture the ‘packages’ layer of a computational environment for a project:
+Now we’ve described Package Managers and Virtual Environments we can outline the steps required to successfully capture the ‘packages’ layer of a computational environment for a project:

 1. Create a virtual environment for your project